-The best Quizlet tips and tricks for teaching can turn the smart online learning tool into a powerful ally for both in the classroom and remotely.
+The best Quizlet tips and tricks for teachers can turn the smart online learning tool into a powerful ally for both in the classroom and remote learning.

 Quizlet is a superb way to work on memory-based learning.
-Not only does it offer lots of pre-built quiz options, or story sets as they're known, but it also allows teachers to make their own.
+Not only does it offer lots of pre-built quiz options, or story sets as these are known, but it also allows teachers to make their own.
 Easily shared, these can work well in class, for homework, or during remote learning.

 Quizlet even features games such as Live mode or Gravity, which can deeply engage students in a way that promotes learning with ease.
 Getting the most out of the app is down to how you use it, which is why you're in the right place to do just that.